 About the Author

-Christian Joerges was until 2007 Professor of Economic Law at the European University Institute, Florence and is now Research Professor at the University of Bremen and Co-Director of the Centre for European Law and Politics.
+Christian Joerges was Professor of Law and Society at the Hertie School of Governance in Berlin, and Co-Director of the Centre of European Law and Politics at the University of Bremen.

 Ernst-Ulrich Petersmann is Professor of International and European Law at the European University Institute at Florence.